Kotkoa/my-cv/index.md

 Hired to enhance the usability and accessibility of [Yara International](https://www.yara.com)'s design system, focusing on creating new components and refactoring existing ones, utilizing designs by our team of designers on Figma.
 This role required technical proficiency and design skills to develop components within the company's React-based design system.
 The project was managed in a Git repository with NxMonorepo, consolidating web (React) and mobile (React Native) libraries for developers.

-- Enriched a React library with over 10 new components, and refactored existing ones, making sure they were effective and up to date.
+- Enriched a React library with over 10 new components, and refactored existing ones, improving accessibility to meet global WCAG standards, boosting compliance by 44%.
 - Conducted an accessibility audit and initiated improvements, ensuring the components meet global accessibility standards.
 - Updated design system documentation to Storybook@7, optimizing infrastructure, and overhauling documentation for improved clarity and utility.
 - Developed a new token structure to streamline design-to-code workflows, facilitating easier adoption of design principles and more consistent implementation across projects.
 - Team Collaboration: Worked closely with designers to refine and implement component designs, discussing the overall look of the Storybook theme.
 - Quality Assurance: Implemented rigorous code review and testing protocols to ensure component reliability across various browsers and devices, addressing bugs promptly to maintain system integrity.

-**Tech Stack:** React, TypeScript, Storybook, Radix-UI, Figma, Design Systems
+**Tech Stack:** React, TypeScript, Storybook, Radix UI, Figma, Design Systems, Design Tokens, Accessibility (WCAG), GitHub, React Native

 ---